ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Transfer-Context ID:

-This is the unique immutable identifier (e.g. UUIDv4) representing the application layer context of a single unidirectional transfer.
+This is the unique immutable identifier representing the application layer context of a single unidirectional transfer.
 The method to generate the transfer-context ID is outside the scope of the current document.

 The transfer-context may be a complex data structure that contains all information related to a SATP execution instance.
 Examples of information contained in a transfer-context may include identifiers of sessions, gateways, networks or assets related to the specific SATP execution instance.

 ### Session ID:

-This is the unique identifier (e.g. UUIDv4) representing a session between two gateways handling a single unidirectional transfer.
+This is the unique identifier representing a session between two gateways handling a single unidirectional transfer.
 This may be derived from the Transfer-Context ID at the application level.
 There may be several session IDs related to a SATP execution instance.
 Only one Session ID may be active for a given SATP execution instance.
 Session IDs may be stored in the transfer-context for audit trail purposes.

 ### Gateway Credential Type